sampsyo/cs6120/content/blog/2019-12-18-dfg-cover/index.md

 ### Implementation strategy
 We first instrument an LLVM module pass that writes out a JSON representation of the DFG.
-Our Python module then explores candidate subgraphs using a combination of our heuristics, and the out-of-the-box graph isomorphism tooling.
+Our Python module then explores candidate subgraphs using a combination of our heuristics and the out-of-the-box graph isomorphism tooling.

 We implemented and compared two separate algorithms for finding the stencils from static DFGs generated per-basic-block from LLVM programs.